anwar-hegazy/mdp_stuff/python/python_wkshp/intro_to_python_pt2.md

 ## Datatypes

 There are a handful of datatypes in Python: strings, integers, floating point numbers, and boolean.

+*Strings*

-### Strings: any character surrounded by quotes.
+any character surrounded by quotes.
 Quotes must be balanced.
 In other words, I could say

 ```
 a = 'this'